 This time of the year when the first snowfall arrives, residents and visitors often ask where they can find the best public places to go sledding in Hendricks County.

-So, when that next big snowfall occurs, grab a sled or whatever you can find and get out and enjoy it at one of these locations:
+So, when that next big snowfall occurs, grab a sled and get out and enjoy it at one of these locations:

 Probably the best part of this hill compared to some of the others I will describe below is how open the space is there.
 The only thing you may have to avoid at Hummel is other sledders.

 Another bonus about this spot is parents who don’t want to get out in the cold can stay in their car and still monitor the activity as the parking lot below provides a good view of the entire hill.

 The newest sledding hill to Hendricks County's arsenal can be found at W.S.
 Gibbs Memorial Park.
 This 30-foot-tall hill can be found at the front of the park and was created in 2021 using the soil that was dug up to create the two ponds in the park.

 The closest parking is in the disc golf course parking lot and the central parking lot.
 Park officials ask that participants do not sled toward the ponds, as they do not allow anyone on the ice for safety reasons.

 They do install straw bales in front of a couple of trees in case someone gets way off course.
 W.S.
 Gibbs Memorial Park is operated by Hendricks County Parks & Recreation and is open from dawn to dusk daily.